zilti/clojurefx/README.md

 ## Features

 This is in a very early state, so there isn't much yet.
-Take a look at the [ClojureFX wiki](https://bitbucket.org/zilti/clojurefx/wiki/Home) to find out what's done already.
+Take a look at the [ClojureFX wiki](https://bitbucket.org/zilti/clojurefx/wiki/Home).

+* Declarative EDN GUI structure compilation
+* FXML loading and scripting
+* Turn a scene graph into a flat id-node-map and/or get nodes by id out of a scene graph

 ### Declarative UI programming